 What are the Common Drugs?

 Cocaine, ecstasy, and alcohol are the common (but not only) culprits that lead people to dangerous sexual encounters.
 Many use cocaine before sex because as a stimulant, users have more energy and often feel more confident going into the act.
 The drug creates a rush of adrenaline for people, and will lead to users having sex with more partners while high and in turn a higher rate of contracting an STD like HIV.

 Similar to cocaine, ecstasy gives users more energy and lowered inhibitions, while also creating sympathetic feelings of love and affection.
-In turn, users who have sex frequently as a result of drug use will have a high chance of obtaining an STD, unwanted pregnancy, and feelings of remorse and regret once sobering up.
-Lastly, alcohol is used to calm nerves and breakdown social barriers – this makes it easier for people to engage in sexual activities that they may not perform while sober.
+In turn, users who have sex on drugs will have a high chance of getting an STD or an unwanted pregnancy.
+Feelings of remorse and regret also often come once sobering up.
+Lastly, alcohol calms nerves and breakdown social barriers.
+This makes it easier for people to engage in sexual activities that they may not perform while sober.
 All of these drugs dilute a person’s coherent thinking, so in addition to being more likely to engage in sex because of clouded judgment, users will be less likely to wear a condom or practice other safe-sex methods.

 Let’s Wrap This Up